 Art

-Watase Yuu has her trademark style, and for the last five years or so, hasn't really evolved much as an artist beyond
+Watase Yuu has her trademark style, and for the last five years or so, hasn't really evolved much as an artist

-proportions down pat.
+least has male proportions down pat.

-But this is classic Watase character design, so if you're looking from something new and fresh in terms of visuals, this
+But this is classic Watase character design, so if you're looking from something new and fresh in terms of visuals,

-first (and so far only) sci-fi work she's done.
+the first (and so far only) sci-fi work she's done.

 Rating: 6